Below is general information about Spectrum Health. If you need additional information, please contact a member of the public relations team.

 Spectrum Health is an Aa3 rated health care system by Moody’s Investors Service and AA rated by Standard and Poor’s, ratings we have maintained since 1998.
 Priority Health is rated A by A.M.
 Best Co.
 These strong ratings validate our standing in the investment community and demonstrate our commitment to prudently manage and preserve the community financial assets of Spectrum Health.
 Our financial strength allows us to deliver value to the communities we serve by offering high-quality, affordable health care.

-The organization provided more than $372 million in community benefit during its 2017 fiscal year*.
+The organization provided more than $550 million in community benefit during the last fiscal year*.

 Maintaining a progressive research culture in Grand Rapids is fundamental to our role as the region’s largest medical center.
 Spectrum Health continues to grow its own research accomplishments as well as build collaborative relationships within and throughout the local research community.

-More than 750 open research studies are approved through Spectrum Health’s Institutional Review Board More than 220 national cancer clinical trials through the Grand Rapids Clinical Oncology Program To learn more about current research studies, visit the Spectrum Health Research & Clinical Trials website.
+More than 1,100 open research studies are approved through Spectrum Health’s Institutional Review Board More than 130 national cancer clinical trials through the Cancer Research Consortium of West Michigan.
+To learn more about current research studies, visit the Spectrum Health Research & Clinical Trials website.